Raiden III: Mobile phone versions

 The Yahoo Mobile, i-mode, EZ-Web versions contain 3 difficulty levels.

 Enhanced version

-An enhanced version, Raiden III x Mikado Maniax, was released on February 23, 2023 in Japan for the Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S. North American release will be on June 6, 2023 and European and Oceania release will be on June 9, 2023.
+An enhanced version, Raiden III x Mikado Maniax, was released on February 23, 2023 in Japan for the Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S. North American released was on June 6, 2023 and European and Oceania released was on June 9, 2023.

 Related media

 The Flash Desire Raiden III Game Capture DVD

 The game capture DVD of Raiden III was released on November 2, 2006.
 The DVD version contains 120 minutes of footage, while the CD version contains 70 minutes.
 Its features include: